Eating Our Own Dogfood – How To Optimize For Revenue As A SaaS Business

-Note: You should use data from the recent 3–6 months, and the average (mean) of each step.
+Note: You should use data from the recent 3–6 months, and the average (mean) of each stage of your Marketing funnel, which are explained below.
 This is to accurately reflect what to expect from your testing and be relevant to your business.

 For each of the “Key Pages” we identified in the first step, we also dug out the corresponding numbers at each funnel stage.
 We’ve explained each stage of the funnel and how it is calculated:

 a) Key Page Traffic: The total number of pageviews per Key Page (new users in our case).
 You can find the data in Google Analytics.

 b) Total Conversions: The total number of leads generated from each particular page.
 If there is an additional qualification your company follows, source this data from your preferred CRM or Marketing Automation software.
 For example, at VWO, we use Clearbit to qualify our leads in Salesforce.